Boathouse District

 The Boathouse District is a row of boathouses and attractions along the Oklahoma River in Oklahoma City.
 The Boathouse District offers activities such as recreational and elite rowing and kayaking, fitness facilities, private event spaces and RIVERSPORT Adventures, an outdoor adventure park.
 The Oklahoma City Boathouse Foundation, which manages the Boathouse District, has been named a U.S. Olympic & Paralympic Training Site by the U.S. Olympic Committee.

 History

 The development of the Boathouse District began with the early 1990s revitalization of the seven-mile section of the North Canadian River that runs through Oklahoma City.
 As rowing gained popularity in Oklahoma City on Lake Overholser, Mike and Tempe Knopp, leaders of the Oklahoma Association for Rowing, discovered that the Oklahoma River would be a perfect waterway for rowing.
 The Oklahoma Association of Rowing, began a grassroots effort to build a boathouse along the shores of the Oklahoma River.
 Aubrey McClendon and Clay Bennett soon took interest in the project and helped secured funding for the multimillion-dollar boathouse.

 The first boathouse in the Boathouse District, the Chesapeake Boathouse, was built in 2006.
 The Devon Boathouse was completed in 2010, followed by the Chesapeake Finish Line Tower in 2011.
-The CHK|Central Boathouse is currently under construction and is scheduled to open in spring 2015.
-Plans for the University of Oklahoma Boathouse are underway.
+The CHK|Central Boathouse is opened in spring 2015.